Inauguration of Bongbong Marcos: Background

-Marcos' inaugural ceremony
+Marcos's inaugural ceremony

 Planning and preparations

-Marcos' sister Irene Marcos was put in charge of the preparations for the inauguration.
+Marcos's sister Irene Marcos was put in charge of the preparations for the inauguration.

 The National Museum of Fine Arts was selected as the venue of the inauguration.
 The museum is closed from June 6 to July 4 for the preparations and for the inauguration itself.
 The Quirino Grandstand at the Rizal Park where the inauguration of several presidents (including Marcos's father, Ferdinand Marcos) had been held, was earlier considered as a possible venue along with the museum.
 However, the grandstand was soon rejected as the adjacent area was currently occupied by the Manila COVID-19 Field Hospital.
 Fort Santiago was another venue considered for its inauguration.
 A portion of the Club Intramuros Golf Course adjacent to the museum was used to accommodate an audience of 2000 to 3000 people.

 On inauguration day, Marcos wore two sets of barong designed by Pepito Albert: a modern barong inspired from the Spanish colonial era rayadillo for activities in the morning and a fully-embroidered barong from Taal for events in the evening.